HF=HM V: Seiberg-Witten-Floer homology and handle addition: Properties of solutions to ( )

 \pf The proof has 8 steps.
 By way of a parenthetical remark, the proof follows a strategy like that used in Section IV.2c to prove Proposition IV.2.4.

 {\it Step 1:} This step states a fact about the finite energy solutions to the vortex equations that plays a central role in the subsequent arguments.
 Keep in mind that a solution \((A_{0}, \alpha_{0})\) is a finite energy solution when \(1 -|\alpha_{0}|^{2}\) is an \(L^{1}\)-function.
 As noted in Part 1 of Section \ref{sec:Bb)}, if \((A_{0}, \alpha_{0})\) is a finite energy solution then the integral of \(1- |\alpha_{0}|^{2}\) is $2\pi $ times a non-negative integer.
 Use \(\m\) to denote this integer.
-As noted in Part 4 from Section 2b in \cite{T2}, there is a set \(\vartheta \subset \bbC \) of \(\m\) points with repetitions allowed such that
+The function \(\alpha_0\) vanishes at precisely \(\m\) points in \(\bbC\) (with repetitions allowed).
+This set of zeros of \(\alpha_0\) is denoted by \(\vartheta\).
+As noted in Part 4 from Section 2a in \cite{T2},

-This fact with Lemma \ref{lem:B.4} has a number of consequences with regards to the proof.
+with the number \(c_0\) in (\ref{eq:(B.19)}) being independent of \((A_{0}, \alpha_{0})\) and \(\m\).
+The bound in (\ref{eq:(B.19)}) with Lemma \ref{lem:B.4} has a number of consequences with regards to the proof.

 To say more, return to the context of Lemma \ref{lem:B.4}.
 Let \(\kappa_{\diamond}\) denote the version of the constant \(\kappa\) that appears in this lemma.
 Take \(\textsc{r} >\kappa_{\diamond}\) so as to apply the Lemma \ref{lem:B.4} when \(r\) is greater than the corresponding \(\kappa_{\textsc{r}}\).
 With \(r \geq \kappa_{\textsc{r}}\) and \(\mu \in \Omega\) with $\mathcal{P}$-norm bounded by 1, let \((A, \psi)\) denote a solution to the \((r, \mu)\)-version of (\ref{eq:(A.4)}).
 Fix \(p \in Y_{Z}\) with |\(w(p)| \geq r^{-1/3}(\ln r)^{\kappa_\diamond}\) and use \(p\) to define the pair \((A_{r}, \alpha_{r})\) as instructed in Part 2 of Section \ref{sec:Bb)}.
 Assume for what follows that \(1 -|\alpha_{r}|^{2}< \frac{1}{2}\) at distances between \(\textsc{r} +\kappa_{\diamond} (\ln \textsc{r})^{2}\) and \(\textsc{r} -\kappa_{\diamond} (\ln \textsc{r})^{2}\) from the origin in \(\bbC\).